 Though it’s difficult to prove that the voice search algorithm uses social media exposure (in fact, Google refutes any claim in this regard), there is a definite correlation between shareable content and strong ranking.
 When developing your content, be sure that it provides strong value and is highly engaging for the added benefit of sharing across multiple platforms.

-Tip #6 Keep the Language Simple
+Tip #6 Keep Language at a 9th Grade Reading Level

 As with social engagement, there is no proof that Google is using reading level as a ranking measure.
 However, research does show that the average Google Voice Search result reads at a 9th grade reading level.
 Keep in mind that results should be easy for Google to pronounce, and the user has no visual guidance, so answers must be simple to understand using voice only.
 To keep your results at the forefront, spend a bit of extra time to ensure readability for all audiences.